 - This can be difficult to implement, however Stax automatically places your Surcharge amount within your payment types once configured.

 - The Sale Amount, Surcharge Amount, and Total must be clearly identified before processing and also represented on the receipt.

 Applying Surcharging ONLY to Credit Cards

 - Debit cards (even if run as credit), Gift Cards, and Prepaid cards cannot be surcharged.

 - Surcharging fees apply to all credit cards, whether it is a consumer card, rewards card, business card, corporate card, or purchase card.

 NOTE: Stax offers the technology that determines the card type and automatically adds the pre-set Surcharge amount that is displayed in Online and Card Present situations.

 Is Surcharging legal in every state?

-- Currently there are two States and one US Territory that prohibit surcharging: Connecticut, Massachusetts, and Puerto Rico.
+- Currently there are three States and one US Territory that prohibit surcharging: Colorado*, Connecticut, Massachusetts, and Puerto Rico.